DanielSvub/gonativeextractor/README.md

 err = e.Destroy()
 ```

-NAH
-If you want to explicitly call the *UnsetStream* function, you must first keep a reference to the stream.

 If we explicitly want to call the *UnsetStream* function, the *Close* function must be called before.